kaeleylenard/kaeleylenard/README.md

-### a designer with a bit of dev experience 🎨
+### (i'm usually a designer)

+🌿 aka kale
+🎨 interaction, visual, and all things product
-currently compiling postgrad experiences 🏗 check back soon!
+🏗 currently compiling postgrad experiences

 <!--
 **kaeleylenard/kaeleylenard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.